MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-phone-report.md

 These capabilities make it possible to design and build attractive, interactive mobile-optimized reports.

-This article introduces Power BI's mobile authoring capabilities and features, and presents a [walkthrough](#walkthrough) that demonstrates some of the things you can do to create attractive and effective report page views for phone viewing.
+This article introduces Power BI's mobile authoring capabilities and features, and presents some [examples](#examples) that demonstrate some of the things you can do to create attractive and effective report page views for phones.

 >[!NOTE]
 > Formatting changes you make for your phone optimized layout do not affect the regular layout of your report.for mobile